This year may well be a fruitful year for Australian finance professionals as talent management tops the agenda for the country’s finance leaders.

 - 49% will ensure internal policies and procedures are updated in 2017; a process considered to be a key focus for 2020.

-Australian Chief Financial Officers (CFOs) were asked what their key focus areas will be in 2017 and 2020, and this year may very well be a fruitful year for finance professionals in Australia as talent management tops the agenda for the country’s finance leaders.
+Australian Chief Financial Officers (CFOs) were asked what their key focus areas will be in 2017 and 2020, and this year may well be a fruitful year for Australian finance professionals as talent management tops the agenda for the country’s finance leaders.
 According to independent research commissioned by specialised recruitment company Robert Half, the majority of Australia’s CFOs are putting staff acquisition, staff retention and professional development for their employees at the top of their list.

 More than half (54%) of the nation’s CFOs will focus on talent management in 2017.
 The focus on staff acquisition, retention and development bodes well for today’s jobseekers and employees eager to embrace professional development opportunities.

 David Jones, Senior Managing Director at Robert Half Asia Pacific said: “A company’s success is most dependent on the performance of its staff, which emphasises the importance of talent management for any business.
 This means not just recruiting professionals with the right skills, but also further developing the skillsets of existing staff and retaining top performers.”

 Implementing new technologies will take over as the number one goal by 2020, with 54% saying it will be their key focus by 2020.
 The increased focus on implementing new technologies highlights the progressively important role technology is playing in the finance function of Australian businesses.

 As companies endeavour to explore new ways to streamline business practices, updating internal financial policies and procedures comes in second on the list of priorities for 2017 for 49% of CFOs, and it will be just as relevant in 2020 (48%).